Superman The Motion Picture Anthology U.S. Artwork

 Superman The Motion Picture Anthology Specifications

 Warner Home Video released the Superman: The Motion Picture Anthology Blu-ray box set on June 7, 2011 in the U.S., June 13, 2011 in the U.K., and July 29, 2011 in Germany.
-It was also released in Poland, Japan, Latin America (5 disc set) and France (5 disc set).
+It was also released in Poland, Japan, Latin America (5 disc set), France (5 disc set) and the U.K. (5-disc set).
 Spain and Germany have also released select individual Blu-ray titles from the Anthology.
-Go to the CapedWonder™ Facebook photo albums for detailed information on these international releases.

 Purchase on Amazon.com for $90.99.

 Bill Hunt at Digital Bits did some checking with Warner Home Video about the exact video and audio specs of the films in this new anthology.

 Bill wrote: “I’ve clarified with WHV that new HD masters have been done for the theatrical cuts of Superman-The Movie, Superman II, Superman III and Superman IV in the BD set.
 The expanded version of Superman-The Movie is a newer 1080p master than was used for the previous BD release, with extensive MTI dirt clean-up.
 Superman II: The Richard Donner Cut and Superman Returns are the same BD compressions as before.
 The Fleischer Superman animated shorts are SD only.
 On the audio side: All films have 5.1 DTS-HD MA soundtracks except Superman IV: The Quest for Peace which is 2.0 DTS-HD MA.
 Superman III’s 5.1 DTS-HD MA mix is new – the DVD only had 2.0.”